justunsix/garden/src/content/docs/notes/005-Computer-Shortcuts-Vim.md

         - To substitute all occurrences in the file type `:%s/old/new/g`
         - To ask for confirmation each time add 'c' `:%s/old/new/gc`

+        Search and replace also takes regex like `\d` for digits, see `:help pattern-search`

         1. Using do commands

             Source: [Search and replace in multiple files - Vim Tips